iluwatar/java-design-patterns/factory-method/README.md

  **Programmatic Example**

 Taking our blacksmith example above.
-First of all, we have a `Blacksmith` interface and some implementations for it:
+First of all we have a `Blacksmith` interface and some implementations for it:

 ```java